singlestore-labs/demo-realtime-digital-marketing/devnotes.md

 # next steps:

-- overview page
-  - render offer polygons? something like showing all of the offers on a map might be a good way to explain offers
-    - create offer modal (can reuse on other page - build offer form separate from model)
+- offer creation modal/page
+  - consider creating the form separate so it can be used on a page or modal
     - should support loading & editing an existing offer
-    - draw offer on polygon
+  - draw offer polygon on map
   - when defining a segment should show num matching subscribers in real time
   - give one or two examples of offers + segments
-  - segmentation
-    - update segments button with time taken
-    - provide estimate of how much work it needs to do based on the data
-    - viz could be pick a segment and specify number of matching subscribers
-      - or a bar chart of segments/num subscribers
-  - matching
-    - explain matching
-    - match button with time taken
-    - show table of last notifications sent & amount paid & offer id
 - map page
   - stats: num subscribers, num offers, num cities, num segments
   - line graphs: locations, requests, purchases, notifications
   - duration stats: update segments, run matching process
   - offer creator
   - visualize offers on the map?
+- optimize seed data gen for offers/segments